YUANWRLD/Lsass-Memory-Dumping-via-SilentProcessExit/README.md

             LsassSilentProcessExitDump2.exe <lsass.exe pid>
             ```

-        - Result：When `RtlReportSilentProcessExit` is invoked within the LSASS process context via CreateRemoteThread, the generated dump contains only the memory of the `lsass.exe` process itself
+        - Result: When `RtlReportSilentProcessExit` is invoked within the LSASS process context via CreateRemoteThread, the generated dump contains only the memory of the `lsass.exe` process itself

             ![image](./results/Call_CreateRemoteThread_with_RtlReportSilentProcessExit_on_LSASS_1.png)